Investing is one way to grow your wealth and make your money work for you.

 Every investor has different goals in mind for their investments.
 Be sure to know what your long and short-term goals might be for your investments.

 Then, make a careful investment plan and budget with these goals and investment intentions in mind.

 Step 2: Open an Investment Account

-To open an investment account you’ll need to provide your name, date of birth, address, social security number, and potentially your bank name and account number.
-That is, unless you are setting up an investment account with your bank.
+To open an investment account you'll need to provide your name, date of birth, address, social security number, and potentially your bank name and account number.
+Unless you are setting up an investment account with your bank.